 Cell Membrane Solubilization and Protein Extraction

-To begin, thaw 30 grams of HEK293 GnTI- (pronounce as heck-2-9-3 G-N-T-eye deficient) cell pellet to room temperature [1], add 120 milliliters of PBS buffer containing protease inhibitor cocktail [2] and homogenize using a Dounce homogenizer or an electric homogenizer at 13,000 rpm for 30 seconds [3].
+To begin, thaw 30 grams of HEK293 GnTI- (pronounce as heck-2-9-3 G-N-T-eye deficient) cell pellet to room temperature [1], and transfer it to a beaker [2].
+Add 120 milliliters of PBS buffer containing protease inhibitor cocktail [3] and homogenize using a Dounce homogenizer or an electric homogenizer at 13,000 rpm for 30 seconds [4].

-Talent takes the cell pellet from the freezer.
+Talent takes the cell pellet from the ice bucket.

+Added shot: Talent pours the cell pellet into a beaker.

-CU: Talent adds buffer into a beaker.
+Talent adds buffer into the same beaker.

 Talent homogenizes the mixture in the beaker.
 Important Step

-Collect the homogenized cell suspension in a beaker and adjust the volume to 150 milliliters with PBS buffer [1].
+Adjust the volume to 150 milliliters with PBS buffer [1].
 Gently add 10% DDM (pronounce as D-D-M) to the homogenized cells to give a final concentration of 1.25% [2-TXT].
 Stir on ice for 1 hour [3].

-Talent transfers the mixture into a beaker, and adds buffer.
+Talent adds buffer into the beaker.

 CU: Talent adds solution into the beaker.
 TEXT: DDM: dodecyl maltoside

-Talent places the beaker on ice on a stirrer.
+Talent places the ice bucket with the beaker to a stirrer, and add a stirring magnetic bar into the beaker.
+Turn on the stirrer to swirl the solution.

-Centrifuge the cell lysate at 4 degrees Celsius and 150,000 times g for 45 minutes [1] to remove the unsolubilized debris.
+After solubilization, centrifuge the cell lysate at 4 degrees Celsius and 150,000 times g for 45 minutes [1] to remove the unsolubilized debris.
 Transfer the supernatant to a 500-milliliter bottle and add 10 milliliters of the 50% 1D4 (pronounce as one-D-four) immunoaffinity agarose resin [2].
-Gently mix the solubilized cell lysate and resin for 4 hours or overnight at 4 degrees Celsius [3].
+Gently mix the solubilized cell lysate and resin for 4 hours or overnight at 4 degrees Celsius to allow protein binding [3].

 Talent transfers the solution in to centrifuge tubes, then places the tubes into a centrifuge rotor.